StevenShi/trips45-worldpress-theme/README.md

 * Download the repo as a zip
 * Log into Wordpress Admin -> Appearance -> Themes -> New --> Upload the zip
+*
+## Hidden feature

+The site header area has a hidden Google custom search bar.
+Place your own Google Custom Search script in the Header Script area above, and watch the google search bar appear!

+You just only need the gsc script itself.
+No need to place the <gcse:searchbox-only></gcse:searchbox-only> tags.

 ## Copyrights for Resources used in this theme.